canhuynh1998/canhuynh1998/README.md

 ## Hi there, I am Can 👋 :apple:
-- Earning my CS degree at San Jose State University
+- BS in CS at San Jose State University
 - :eyes: Curious about everything in Software Engineering

 ## ⚡Things I like to do